RolandMarchand/lazarus-manor/content/posts/plot-outline/index.md

 - [ ] Is there social conflict?
 - [ ] Are the shocking moments spaced out?

-# TODO Subplots
+# TODO Back Story

 Monotony and predictability are common issues faced by writers, especially at the halfway mark of a novel.

+# TODO Hidden Story

+# TODO Central Story Event

+# TODO Climax

-# TODO central sto
+# TODO Resolution

 # Sequel